 Past Event: Friday, January 13, 2017

 4105 W. State Route 89A, Sedona, AZ 86336

-You won’t want to miss this opportunity to discover how plant-based nutrition is changing the landscape of medical practice in the U.S. This conference is the first in Northern Arizona to bring you the latest information on the science and practice of “food as medicine” to prevent and even reverse chronic diseases.
+Throughout this sold-out conference, medical practitioners and interested public discovered how plant-based nutrition is changing the landscape of medical practice in the U.S. This annual conference was the first in Northern Arizona to present the latest information on the science and practice of “food as medicine” to prevent and even reverse chronic diseases.

 Interest in plant-based diets is rapidly growing.
-Learn how practitioners are successfully using this interest and information in a clinical setting to change the lives of their patients.
-Learn how to control costs with an innovative care model that uses digital technology and design to eliminate waste streams found in traditional healthcare.
+Practitioners are now successfully using this interest and information in a clinical setting to change the lives of their patients.
+They also learned how to control costs with an innovative care model that uses digital technology and design to eliminate waste streams found in traditional healthcare.

-This conference is designed for healthcare professionals, offering up to 6.25 AMA PRA Category 1 Credits for many medical professionals, and 6.5 CPEUs from the Commission on Dietetic Registration for registered dietitians.
-Others with strong interests in nutrition and health are welcome to attend.
+This conference, designed for healthcare professionals, offered up to 6.25 AMA PRA Category 1 Credits for many medical professionals, and 6.5 CPEUs from the Commission on Dietetic Registration for registered dietitians.
+Others with strong interests in nutrition and health also attended.

 Conference Medical Director: Shipra Bansal, MD